carolagirolami/IBMCOS-ingestion-api/README.md

 In the IBM Cloud Object Storage UI:

-- create 2 buckets (these are "folders" where uploaded files will be kept): called metadata.net and data.net
+- create two buckets (these are "folders" where uploaded files will be kept) one to store objects and another to store metadata as json file.
 - create a set of credentials.
-Make a note of the API endpoint and API key for the next step.
+Make a note of the bucket names, API endpoint and API key for the next step.

 ### 2. Create a SQL Query service instance

- Follow instructions to create an [SQLQuery instance]https://console.bluemix.net/docs/services/sql-query/getting-started.html#getting-started-tutorial)
+ Follow instructions to create an [SQLQuery instance](https://console.bluemix.net/docs/services/sql-query/getting-started.html#getting-started-tutorial)

 ### 3. Build and publish hl7parser cloud function
 Follow instructions for [hl7-parser-cloud-function](https://github.com/AnnalisaChiacchi/hl7-parser-cloud-function)